intel/neural-compressor/docs/tutorial.md

 ### 1. Usage Choose

-If metric used by user model is supported by iLiT, user could choose the first usage.
+If metric used by user model is supported by Intel® Low Precision Optimization Tool, user could choose the first usage.

-If metric used by user model is NOT supported by iLiT, user need choose the second usage.
+If metric used by user model is NOT supported by Intel® Low Precision Optimization Tool, user need choose the second usage.

 ### 2. Write yaml config file